zhengruitao/zhengruitao.github.io/_pages/about.md

 * I’m a disciplinary nomad, integrating disciplines like computer science, information science with fields like maufacturing technology, composite material structure.
 In terms of academic specialties, I spend a lot of my time in Computer-Aided Simulation Work, Programing Implementation for Fast Prototyping and Testing, and Verification through Machining Experiments.
 You could see my [background/research introduction PPT](http://zhengruitao.github.io/files/background_research_introduction.pdf)

 # Recent news
 * Dec.
 2019.
-Nominated as the Outstanding Graduates of Shanghai!
+Nominated as the <b>Outstanding Graduates of Shanghai</b>!
 * Dec.
 2019.
 One paper was accepted to "Measurement" about Remaining Useful Life Prediction.
 * Sept.
 2019.
-Thank Ministry of Education for the National Graduate Scholarship!
+Thank Ministry of Education for the <b>National Graduate Scholarship</b>!
 Only six students in the same grade awared for the honor.
 * Sept.
 2019.
 One paper was accepted to "The International Journal of Advanced Manufacturing Technology" about Tool Condition Monitoring.
 * Aug.
 2019.
 One paper was accepted to "The Journal of Zhejiang University (ENGINEERING SCIENCE)" about High-precision calibration method for insulating coating thickness measurement of curved surface!
 This journal is indexed by EI.
 * Jul.
 2019.
 One paper was accepted to "The Journal of Shanghai Jiao Tong University" about Support Vector Machine Regression for Eddy Current Distance Measurement!
 This journal is indexed by EI.